NameMC/BASIC-SNIPING-GUIDE/README.md

 - A Microsoft account with a redeemed copy of Minecraft and a username already established.
 Basically an MFA with more security, because Microsoft has 2FA availability.

 **Example:**
-> I'm hoping I can migrate my Mojang accounts to MSAs soon, I want to secure them properly.
+> I'm hoping I can migrate my Mojang accounts to MSAs soon, I want to secure them with two-factor authentication.

 ᲼᲼᲼᲼᲼᲼